Aero7/codechallenge/README.md

 After running the commands, open your broswer to http://localhost:5173/

+### Inline Edit

+All fields in both the Provider list and table views are editable with a double click and can be saved by pressing enter/esc or clicking out of the text box

 ### Data Persistence

 Browser localStorage is used to store changes made to the Providers list.
 A set of sample Providers will be initially loaded by default